 In addition to the above stated rates, Sempra shall also pay any applicable fuel pursuant to Transwestern's FERC Gas Tariff, as well as any surcharges authorized under Transwestern's FERC Gas Tariff after the effective date of the FTS-1 Agreement.

-The Negotiated Rate shall apply to receipts and deliveries at the primary points of receipt and delivery set forth on Appendix A to the FTS-1 Agreement.
-Additionally, the Negotiated Rate shall apply to any change to the primary points of receipt and delivery requested by Sempra.
+The Negotiated Rate shall apply to receipts and deliveries at the primary points of receipt and delivery set forth on Appendix A to the FTS-1 Agreement, any change to the primary points of receipt and delivery requested by Sempra and agreed to by Transwestern and any alternate points of receipt and delivery.

 This Amendment shall be effective January 1, 2004.
 No other terms and conditions of the FTS-1 Agreement are affected hereby.
 Except as amended herein, the FTS-1 Agreement shall remain in full force and effect.